dfparker2002/js-reloader-chrome/README.md

 = JS (Javascript) Reloader

 JS (Javascript) Reloader is a browser extension that allows you to reload JS without reloading the page itself.
 It reloads all <script> tags on page.
-It does NOT effect in-line script.
+It does NOT effect inline script.

-It's currently available for Google Chrome
+It is currently available for Google Chrome

 == Usage